 Medical gear is a critical component of any battle belt, bump-in-the-night kit, or whatever you want to call it.
 If you go to guns, there is a chance that guns will go to you or your loved ones.
 You need to be prepared to deal with it.
 It’s also a really good idea to have a “blowout kit” with you at the range.
 I spent quite a bit of time picking out a suitable individual first aid kit (IFAK), and finally settled on the HSGI ReFlex IFAK System about a year ago.
 I’ve been using it since then, and this is what I think of it.

 I wasn’t really looking for better trauma shears when I stumbled upon XShears trauma scissors.
 I was mostly OK with the cheap, disposable trauma scissors I get for free at work.
-A friend gave me a pair or XShears as a gift and I realized XShears are the best trauma scissors.
+A friend gave me a pair or XShears as a gift and I realized XShears are the absolute best trauma scissors.
 This article is mostly for my EMT/Paramedic crowd, but if you need a pair of bomb-proof scissors, read on!

 A while back I wrote an article about my home first aid kit.
 One criticism I received really stuck with me.
 I was told my recommendations were “too EMT” for the average individual.
 Today I would like to put my little home first aid kit into perspective by showing you the contents of a paramedic jump bag.

 I’ve observed a recent trend of cops and even some firefighters wearing black medical gloves.
 Black medical gloves come with a lot of popular prepacked “IFAK”-style medical kits.
 This is a good example of “too tactical,” or the cart leading the horse.
 If you buy a first aid kit that comes with black medical gloves, find some new gloves.
 I’ll explain why.